kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 What surprised me was how language-model-like the sequence looked.
 After `brother`, the decoder surfaced `who`, almost as if it were using a short internal chain of thought: is the next word about the brother's identity?
 It then resolved to `now`.

 This reminds me of word-association behavior in psycholinguistics.
 The mechanisms are not necessarily identical, but the shape is surprisingly similar.
 I want to test that resemblance with controlled sentences: change the kinship word, change whether the continuation asks about identity, and see whether associated question words still appear before the final token.

+The acoustic side adds another piece.
+Near the end of the clip, encoder L2 shows a suggestive `N → AW`-like prototype sequence while the decoder ultimately resolves to `now`.
+The timing does not align cleanly enough to treat this as direct token-level evidence: the 100 ms cells overlap, the encoder receptive field is nonlocal, and the token timing is model-derived.

+Still, it motivates a two-source hypothesis.
+The decoder may be balancing language-context associations against acoustic evidence from the encoder.
+A 2×2 experiment could vary acoustic clarity—clear versus ambiguous—and context—supportive versus conflicting—independently.
+If the hypothesis is right, weakening the acoustic cue should increase the contextual influence, while clearer speech should pull the prediction toward the acoustic evidence.

 ### A distributed signature predicts phones better than its brightest coordinate